nalsi/curriculum_vitae/curriculum_vitae_Kai_20160523.md

 **Refereed Journal Papers**

   * Hu, X. J. & Li, K. (2010).
 Forty Years of MARC and Beyond.
-Journal of Library Science in China, 36(2), 83-89. *(Text in Chinese)*
+Journal of Library Science in China, 36(2), 83-89. *(Text in Chinese)* [Link](http://www.jlis.cn/jtlscen/ch/reader/view_abstract.aspx?file_no=20100211&flag=1)

 **Refereed Conference Papers**

+  * Li, K., Greenberg, J., & Lin, X. (2016).
+Software Citation, Reuse and Metadata Considerations: An Exploratory Study Examining LAMMPS.
+In Proceedings of the Annual Meeting of the Association for Information Science and Technology.
   * Qin, J., & Li, K. (2013).
-How Portable Are the Metadata Standards for Scientific Data?
-A Proposal for a Metadata Infrastructure.
-Paper to be presented at International Conference on Dublin Core and Metadata Applications, Lisbon,Portugal, September 2-6, 2013.
-Retrieved: [http://dcevents.dublincore.org/IntConf/dc-2013/paper/view/162](http://dcevents.dublincore.org/IntConf/dc-2013/paper/view/162)
+How portable are the metadata standards for scientific data? a proposal for a metadata infrastructure.
+In Proceedings of the Internacional Conference on Dublin Core and Metadata Applications (pp. 25–34).
+[Link](http://dcpapers.dublincore.org/pubs/article/viewFile/3670/1893)

 **Non-Refereed Conference Presentations**

   * Li, K. (2012, June 24).
 RDA in China.
 ALA 2012 Annual Conference, Anaheim, California.
-Invited by Association for Library Collections & Technical Services (ALCTS), American Library Association (ALA).
+Invited by Association for Library Collections & Technical Services (ALCTS), American Library Association (ALA). ([Slides](http://www.slideshare.net/islanderlee/rda-in-china))

 TEACHING EXPERIENCE
 --------------------